kristopherjohnson/KJTipCalculator/README.md

 KJ Tip Calculator
 =================

-This is a simple iOS tip calculator app, thrown together in a few hours as an experiment in using Swift.
+This is a simple iOS tip calculator app, thrown together in a few hours as an experiment in using Swift and in using frameworks in iOS.

-The files `NumericText.swift` and `NumericTextFieldDelegate.swift` contain functions and classes related to conversions between text and numeric values that may be useful in other apps.
+The embedded KJNumericText framework contain functions and classes related to conversions between text and numeric values that may be useful in other apps.